 “While the carbon tax may introduce additional costs, there are tax incentives for ESG (environmental, social and governance) investments and income tax exemptions for carbon capture, utilisation, and storage (CCUS) that can help mitigate the financial burdens for industrial players.
 These measures also encourage improved energy consumption management,” Ka Leong noted.

-In the Budget 2025 presentation on Friday, the government announced a reduction in the repayment amount in the first five years for housing loans granted under the Housing Credit Guarantee Scheme offered by SJKP.
+In the Budget 2025 presentation last Friday, the government announced a reduction in the repayment amount in the first five years for housing loans granted under the Housing Credit Guarantee Scheme offered by SJKP.
 It also introduced a carbon tax on the iron and steel, as well as energy industries by 2026, aiming to encourage the use of low-carbon technologies.
 Revenue from the tax will be used to fund research and green technology programmes.

 Other key property-related measures announced are the allocation of 50 acres (20.23 hectares) of the Bandar Malaysia development as Malay reserve land, which is first in Malaysia’s history, and that the government and private sector will utilise up to 8,800 acres of abandoned land belonging to regional development agencies and supporting agencies to undertake farming activities, such as poultry farming and community farming.